tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"introduce":"Cloud storage is officially online and charged.
-The charging items include the capacity of storage space, download traffic of the external network and CDN back-to-source traffic", "name":"Cloud storage in business edition is officially online and charged", "description":"Cloud storage is officially charged and online.
+The charging items include the capacity of storage space, download traffic of the external network and CDN back-to-source traffic", "name":"Cloud Storage in Business Edition Is Officially Online And Charged", "description":"Cloud storage is officially charged and online.
 The charging items mainly include three parts - storage capacity, download traffic of external network and CDN’s accelerated traffic", "id":113
 	},
 	{
 		"introduce":"It can upload data in segments regarding the large file.
-If the upload is interrupted during the process, it supports breakpoint resume", "name":"Support the uploading in segment and breakpoint resume", "description":"It can upload data in segments regarding the large file.
+If the upload is interrupted during the process, it supports breakpoint resume", "name":"Support The Uploading in Segment And Breakpoint Resume", "description":"It can upload data in segments regarding the large file.
 If the upload is interrupted due to the network error during the uploading process, it supports breakpoint resume", "id":114
 	},
 	{
-		"introduce":"The AES128 method is used to encrypt and encode the data uploaded by the users on the server side to ensure the user data security", "name":"Support the server-side encryption",
+		"introduce":"The AES128 method is used to encrypt and encode the data uploaded by the users on the server side to ensure the user data security", "name":"Support The Server-side Encryption",
 		"description":"The AES128 method is used to encrypt and encode the data uploaded by the users on the server side to ensure the user data security", "id":115
 	},
 	{
-		"introduce":"Provide the Bucket-level permission control methods, which are divided into two permissions, i.e. Public Read and Private Write and Private Read/Write", "name":"Support the settings of Bucket’s access permission", "description":"Provide the Bucket-level permission control methods, which are divided into two permissions, i.e. Public Read and Private Write and Private Read/Write", "id":116
+		"introduce":"Provide the Bucket-level permission control methods, which are divided into two permissions, i.e. Public Read and Private Write and Private Read/Write", "name":"Support The Settings of Bucket’s Access Permission", "description":"Provide the Bucket-level permission control methods, which are divided into two permissions, i.e. Public Read and Private Write and Private Read/Write", "id":116
 	},
 	{
-		"introduce":"Support online editing of image type files for centralized management, format conversion, cropping, watermarking, zooming, etc.", "name":"Support image’s processing and management of image’s style", "description":"Support online editing of image type files for centralized management, format conversion, cropping, watermarking, zooming, etc.", "id":117
+		"introduce":"Support online editing of image type files for centralized management, format conversion, cropping, watermarking, zooming, etc.", "name":"Support Image’s Processing And Management of Image’s Style", "description":"Support online editing of image type files for centralized management, format conversion, cropping, watermarking, zooming, etc.", "id":117
 	},
 	{
 		"introduce":"According to the adjusted Billing Rules, in case of delay in payment, the resources will automatically suspend the service.
-After 7 days from the date of suspending service, the resources will be automatically deleted", "name":"Processing logic of billing and arrears are adjusted", "description":"According to the adjusted Billing Rules, in case of delay in payment, the resources will automatically suspend the service.
+After 7 days from the date of suspending service, the resources will be automatically deleted", "name":"Processing Logic of Billing And Arrears Are Adjusted", "description":"According to the adjusted Billing Rules, in case of delay in payment, the resources will automatically suspend the service.
 After 7 days from the date of suspending service, the resources will be automatically deleted", "id":118
 	},
 	{
-		"introduce":"It can perform the main format trans-coding operation on the video files stored in the JD Cloud Object Storage Service", "name":"Support the feature of video transcoding",
+		"introduce":"It can perform the main format trans-coding operation on the video files stored in the JD Cloud Object Storage Service", "name":"Support The Feature of Video Transcoding",
 		"description":"It can perform the main format trans-coding operation on the video files stored in the JD Cloud Object Storage Service", "id":119
 	},
 	{
-		"introduce":"The Java SDK is updated to version 1.0.2, and the .Net SDK is newly launched now.", "name":"Java and .Net SDK are online",
+		"introduce":"The Java SDK is updated to version 1.0.2, and the .Net SDK is newly launched now.", "name":"Java And .Net SDK Are Online",
 		"description":"The Java SDK is updated to version 1.0.2, and the .Net SDK is newly launched now.", "id":120
 	},
 	{
-		"introduce":"The price of external network download traffic of Object Storage Service is cut down by 23%, and that of storage capacity is cut down by 5%", "name":"Each billing item of Object Storage Service’s product reduces the price", "description":"The price of external network download traffic of Object Storage Service is cut down by 23%, and that of storage capacity is cut down by 5%", "id":121
+		"introduce":"The price of external network download traffic of Object Storage Service is cut down by 23%, and that of storage capacity is cut down by 5%", "name":"Each Billing Item of Object Storage Service’s Product Reduces The Price", "description":"The price of external network download traffic of Object Storage Service is cut down by 23%, and that of storage capacity is cut down by 5%", "id":121
 	},
 	{
-		"introduce":"Realize the features of pornographic image identification and face recognition by means of interface call", "name":"Features of Pornographic Image Identification and Face Recognition Are Online", "description":"Realize the features of pornographic image identification and face recognition by means of interface call", "id":122
+		"introduce":"Realize the features of pornographic image identification and face recognition by means of interface call", "name":"Features of Pornographic Image Identification And Face Recognition Are Online", "description":"Realize the features of pornographic image identification and face recognition by means of interface call", "id":122
 	},
 	{
-		"introduce":"With JD Cloud Object Storage Service as the source station, it can Associate the customized domain name and use the customized domain name to access the resource", "name":"User-defined domain name is online",
+		"introduce":"With JD Cloud Object Storage Service as the source station, it can Associate the customized domain name and use the customized domain name to access the resource", "name":"User-defined Domain Name Is Online",
 		"description":"With JD Cloud Object Storage Service as the source station, it can Associate the customized domain name and use the customized domain name to access the resource", "id":123
 	},
 	{
-		"introduce":"Compatible with S3 interface, thanks to the application developed based on S3, SDK and third-party services, it can perfectly access JD Cloud Object Storage Service", "name":"API in compatible version S3 is online", "description":"Compatible with S3 interface, thanks to the application developed based on S3, SDK and third-party services, it can perfectly access JD Cloud Object Storage Service", "id":124
+		"introduce":"Compatible with S3 interface, thanks to the application developed based on S3, SDK and third-party services, it can perfectly access JD Cloud Object Storage Service", "name":"API in Compatible Version S3 Is Online", "description":"Compatible with S3 interface, thanks to the application developed based on S3, SDK and third-party services, it can perfectly access JD Cloud Object Storage Service", "id":124
 	},
 	{
-		"introduce":"Through cross-domain access settings, the Web application server can support cross-station IAM, making cross-station data transmission more secure", "name":"Cross-domain access settings is online",
+		"introduce":"Through cross-domain access settings, the Web application server can support cross-station IAM, making cross-station data transmission more secure", "name":"Cross-domain Access Settings Is Online",
 		"description":"Through cross-domain access settings, the Web application server can support cross-station IAM, making cross-station data transmission more secure", "id":125
 	},
 	{
-		"introduce":"It can to flexibly configure different users' operating permissions for the files and directories under the bucket", "name":"Bucket Policy is online.",
+		"introduce":"It can to flexibly configure different users' operating permissions for the files and directories under the bucket", "name":"Bucket Policy Is Online.",
 		"description":"It can to flexibly configure different users' operating permissions for the files and directories under the bucket", "id":126
 	},
 	{
-		"introduce":"Cn-north-1 is deployed with multiple AZs to achieve cross-computer-room disaster tolerance within the same geographical area and provide high-availability service capabilities across AZs", "name":"North China region supports multi-availability zones",
+		"introduce":"Cn-north-1 is deployed with multiple AZs to achieve cross-computer-room disaster tolerance within the same geographical area and provide high-availability service capabilities across AZs", "name":"North China Region Supports Multi-availability Zones",
 		"description":"Cn-north-1 is deployed with multiple AZs to achieve cross-computer-room disaster tolerance within the same geographical area and provide high-availability service capabilities across AZs", "id":127
 	},